 On and on it went, delirium eventually settling to sheer drudgery, through what seemed a thousand nearly identical figure-eights, and honestly never gained or lost more than fifty feet.
 Grew more than a little drowsy at the helm before sunset mercifully stilled the breeze and brought an end to that voluntary ordeal, but I did stay up!
 And that’s the whole story.
-Five mile tow, six mile final glide, and a ton of zeros in between.
+Two mile tow, three mile final glide, and a ton of zeros in between.

 So yes, even soaring can become boring.
 But when circumstances make it so, remind yourself that a case of numb butt is more enjoyable in the air than on the ground.

 And similarly, a case of numb butt on the ground is less permanent than one in it.